recentitspace/E-learning-api-admin/COURSE_THUMBNAIL_GUIDE.md

 - **Display:** Use the URL directly in `<img src={course.thumbnail} />`
 - **Symlink:** Ensure `php artisan storage:link` is run

+### Key Points
+- Backend supports **both** base64 strings and file uploads
+- Base64 method is recommended for easier frontend integration
+- The backend automatically detects base64 vs file upload
+- Backend handles URL construction automatically
-The backend already handles URL construction, so you just need to use the `thumbnail` field from the API response!
+- Just use the `thumbnail` field from the API response in your frontend!